bayesianempirimancer/pyDMBD/README.md

 The test_dmbd.py shows how to get some simple results on a few data sets:  A simple implementation of newtons cradle, the life as we know it simulation from Friston 2012, and an artificial life simultion from particle lenia.
 Refs needed.

+In the interest of completeness.
+It is worth nothing that the principle bottleneck here is the unfortunate number of matrix inversions needed to run the forward backward loop when performing inference for the continuous latents.
+So keeping the continuous latent space relatively small greatly speeds up run time.
+While this is a drawback, one can get non-linear dynamics out of the model using a large number of roles.
+The roles effectively implement a non-linear transformation from the continuous latent space to the observables.
+Moreover, the current version of the code actually instantiates a unique ARHMM for each observable, i.
+So every microscopic element can have a unique non-linear relationship with the continuous latents.